 In their study, Norton et al point out that businesses often dangle the ‘carrot’ of a financial bonus in front of employees in a bid to spur them on to bigger and better performance.
 These traditional incentives or employee rewards are, however, surprisingly ineffective in increasing employee morale or productivity – and can sometimes even backfire.
 This is because they are rooted in the premise that people are generally concerned with their own self-interest – whereas in fact numerous studies have shown that most of us have an innate desire to help others and that spending money on other people produces greater happiness than spending money on ourselves.

-The academics set out to investigate whether pro-social bonuses had a greater impact on motivation and performance levels than the more conventional financial incentives.
+The academics set out to investigate whether pro-social bonuses and employee rewards had a greater impact on motivation and performance levels than the more conventional financial incentives.
 Their findings make interesting reading.

 In one study, a group of Australian bank employees who were given a $100 voucher to give to charity reported significantly enhanced levels of happiness and job satisfaction.
 A second study went one stage further and tried to ascertain if pro-social bonuses did more than just create a nice warm feeling.
 Did they improve actual performance and have a corresponding impact on the bottom line?